tachidok/chapchom/docs/source/installation.rst

 Installation
 ============

+We have two main approaches to install the framework and have it ready to go.

+* Docker-based installation: use this installation if you want an easy and strees-free installation process.

+* Manual installation: use this installation if you are familiar with unix based systems and if you love full configuration with command line installation process.

 Docker-based installation
 -------------------------

-This type of installation provides you with a ready-out-of-the-box container.
+This type of installation provides you with a ready-out-of-the-box container (a magic box with all software dependencies preinstalled and ready to go).
 You do not need to worry about software dependencies such that you to focus on using SciCell++ to solve your specific problem right-out-of-the-box.

 Docker installation
 ^^^^^^^^^^^^^^^^^^^